Detection of systems infected with the Log4j vulnerability via DNSEye

 3) Determining the adequacy of security assets against malicious activity caused by the Log4j vulnerability

-Thanks to the Security Gap feature, DNSEye analyzes whether current security assets are capable of detecting and preventing connection attempts of the systems affected by the LOG4J vulnerability.
-You can see your security assets’ capabilities and performance in terms of preventing and detecting attacks caused by LOG4J Vulnerability exploitations, as well as providing effective protection to your system.
+By virtue of its “Security Gap” feature, DNSEye analyses whether current security assets are capable of detecting and preventing connection attempts by systems infected with the Log4j vulnerability.
+You can see your security assets’ capabilities and performance in terms of preventing and detecting attacks caused by this vulnerability and add effective protection to your system.

-Furthermore, if the DNSSense Positive Security Model is being used, security will be maintained at the highest level against any potential exploitations, attacks originating from LOG4J, and similar vulnerabilities.
-The reason the positive security model provides the highest level of protection is that any domain request (even if it does not exist in the database) will be inspected and classified after taking into account 850 criteria, thanks to DNSSense’s advanced AI technology.
-Any unknown domain request will be blocked until it is classified, ensuring the prevention of attacks and malicious connections that originate from newly identified and expected to be discovered vulnerabilities in the future.
+Furthermore, DNSSense’s “Positive Security Model” maintains security at the highest level against any potential exploitations, Log4j-related attacks, and similar vulnerabilities.
+The reason behind such ironclad security lies in DNSSense’s advanced AI algorithm, inspecting and classifying all domain requests (even those that do not exist in its database) by taking over 850 criteria into account.
+Any unknown domain request will be blocked until it is classified, ensuring the prevention of attacks and malicious connections that originate from newly identified vulnerabilities and those anticipated in the future.

-Users that integrate a DNS and Security Gap solution into their current EDR solution can detect the specific applications that send queries to these suspicious domains.
-In other words, the files, executables, and applications that are infected as a result of the LOG4J vulnerability can be directly identified.
+Users that integrate a DNS solution with the “Security Gap” feature into their current EDR solution can detect the specific applications that send queries to suspicious domains.
+In other words, the files, executables, and applications that are infected as a result of the Log4j vulnerability can be directly identified.